A History of Tax Sheltering For Sports Team Ownership

 The most highly contentious area became the valuation and potential for amortization of media rights.
 With the purchase of a sports franchise, an owner acquires certain media rights, including the current broadcast contracts and the right to enter into future broadcast contracts.
 The IRS’ position was that media rights were non-amortizable.
 While the then-current broadcast contracts acquired cover distinct periods (i.e., the life of the contract itself), the IRS contended that the “media rights” asset represented by these contracts was the team’s perpetual right to share in and to receive national and local broadcast revenue.
 That asset, they argued, would continue on indefinitely, as the contract would either be renewed with the current broadcaster as it expired or it would be replaced with a contract from a competing broadcaster.
 Therefore, since the “media rights” asset neither declined in value over time nor had a specific and quantifiable life, they could not be amortized.

 The new bill simplified the rules so drastically for the sports industry that administrative enforcement costs for the IRS have been driven to nearly zero, since no real legal challenges need to be raised.
 While the new provision has produced another windfall for sports owners – effectively allowing them to amortize their full purchase prices – lawmakers argued at the time that it would actually increase tax revenue by $382 million over 10 years.
 The logic they employed was that while owners would now be able to amortize a substantially larger percentage of their purchase prices, creating a substantially larger write-off, the tax shelter would be extended over a substantially longer write-off period.
 It would take 15 years to realize the full benefit.
 They reasoned that the result would be a decrease in franchise turnover and, in turn, a less dramatic utilization of the tax shelter.
-It was never established whether or not they were right.
+While a study was never completed to establish whether they were correct, sports team owners do tend to hold onto their purchases for a substantially longer period of time these days.
+Whether or not that has anything to with the revised tax laws cannot be known.

 These rules remain in effect today.
 Sports teams can amortize the entire portion of the purchase price which is allocated to intangible assets over 15 years.